MartinaB91/project5-task-app-front/README.md

 - At this page the Parent can update almost all parts of the task, the one thing they can’t update is the tasks status (to-do or done).
 - When the task is updated, the user will be redirected to the task board.
 - If a family member that has the role “child” is trying to edit a task the user will see a warning message: “Ask your parents to edit the task”.
+- If a task already is assigned it is not possible to edit and the user will see a warning message: "You can't edit an assigned task".

 ### Delete Task
 - When the user clicks on the trash can icon displayed in the ellipsis button, they will be redirected to a delete task page and asked to confirm deletion.
 When the task is deleted, the user will be redirected to the task board.
+- If a task already is assigned it is not possible to delete and the user will see a warning message: "You can't delete an assigned task".

 ### Add Family member
 - This page contains a form for creating a family member.
 The family members can add a: profile image, nickname and a role.